-LinkedIn announced its ad format, Sponsored InMail, is now available to all advertisers through the LinkedIn Ads Campaign Manager.
-This campaign type, previously only available to managed clients, empowers marketers to directly reach their prospects via tailored email messages
+LinkedIn Sponsored InMail is now available to all advertisers through the LinkedIn Ads Campaign Manager.
+This campaign type, previously only available to managed clients, empowers marketers to directly reach their prospects via tailored email messages in LinkedIn Messenger.

 Based on data provided by LinkedIn, over 100 advertisers participated in a pilot program of self-service Sponsored InMail prior to the release, and they saw open rates of around 45 percent and click-through rates between 4 to 7 percent.
 Those numbers sounded pretty good to us.